 - Don’t drink fizzy drinks.
 The gas is doubly gassy and can leave you feeling uncomfortable, also abstain from alcohol.
 Whilst we might all want to drown our sorrows or take the edge off the stress, save it until you’re off the plane and someone else is there to share the responsibility.

 - Keep them strapped in their seats if you can, the judgement received from fellow passengers when your sleeping child falls off their seat and doesn’t even wake up, is harsh!
+You can also take a travel pillow for kids to make it more comfortable for them.

 - Don’t forget your documents!
 Especially if you are travelling solo and outside the country!
 I strongly advise you to check the South African Home Affairs website for the necessary requirements for travelling with children!
 The list is long and you can’t afford to miss anything!